skylightlabs/marketing/copy.markdown

 ### Home Profile
-Capture home dreams in one easy to view and easy to share webpage including floorplan, design choices, and construction timelines.
+Capture home dreams in one easy to view and easy to share webpage including floorplan, construction timelines, and photos of progress.
 All with a big call to action for leads to design their own dream home.

 ### Timeline